medavox/PaituSite/documentation.md

 %tags:food,things that are red, el_chupacabra

 ```

+Convention dictates that the tag list goes at the bottom of the files, but this doesn't have to be so.

 Notice that tags can contain spaces.
 Spaces before or after commas are also ignored.